 - Strain the syrup by pouring it through a cheesecloth-lined funnel into a glass mason jar.
 Allow the syrup to cool completely.

-- Keep the syrup covered and refrigerated for up to 3 weeks.
+- Keep the syrup covered and refrigerated for up to 2 ro 4 weeks.

-- Makes about 1¼ cups of Pumpkin Spice Syrup.
-Since a typical pump of syrup at Starbucks is a ½-tablespoon, that means this recipe gives you about 40 pumps!
+- Makes about 1¼ cups of syrup.
+(A typical pump of syrup at Starbucks is a ½-tablespoon, which means this recipe gives you about 40 pumps!)

 Notes

-- Straining the syrup removes the spice solids so that they don't end up muddying your drinks.
-But don't worry: the pumpkin spice flavor is there and it is vibrant!
+- Straining the syrup removes the spice solids so that they don't muddy your drinks.
+But don't worry: the pumpkin spice flavor stays in the syrup and it is vibrant!

 Charlene Berti